ratley/react-native-apple-foundation-models/README.md

 ## Sessions (object API and React hook)

 For multiple related turns, use a reusable session.
-You don’t need to manage IDs manually unless you want to.
+You don't need to manage IDs manually unless you want to.

 ```ts
 import { LLMSession } from "apple-foundation-models";